larguar/bootcamp-code-refactor/README.md

 ```
 Headings communicate the organization of the content on the page.
 Web browsers, plug-ins, and assistive technologies can use them to provide in-page navigation.

 Nest headings by their rank (or level).
-The most important heading has the rank 1 (<h1>), the least important heading rank 6 (<h6>).
+The most important heading has the rank 1 (H1), the least important heading rank 6 (H6).
 Headings with an equal or higher rank start a new section, headings with a lower rank start new subsections that are part of the higher ranked section.

-Skipping heading ranks can be confusing and should be avoided where possible: Make sure that a <h2> is not followed directly by an <h4>, for example.
-It is ok to skip ranks when closing subsections, for instance, a <h2> beginning a new section, can follow an <h4> as it closes the previous section.
+Skipping heading ranks can be confusing and should be avoided where possible: Make sure that an H2 is not followed directly by an H4, for example.
+It is ok to skip ranks when closing subsections, for instance, a H2 beginning a new section, can follow an H4 as it closes the previous section.